nmarda/blast-binder/tutorial_blast.md

 ## Getting setup on GCP
    * In a new window, sign in at https://console.cloud.google.com/.
-   * Click **Activate** to activate the $300 credit.
+   * Click "Activate" to activate the $300 credit.
 ![GCP credit](images/gcp-credit.png)
     * Enter your country and check the box indicating that you have read and accept the terms of service.
     * Under “Account type,” select “Individual.”
     * Enter your name and address.
     * Under “How you pay," select “Automatic payments.”
 This indicates that you will pay costs after you have used the service, either when you have reached your billing threshold or every 30 days, whichever comes first.
     * Under “Payment method,” select “add a credit or debit card” and enter your information.
 You will not be charged without your consent once the trial ends.
     * Click “Start my free trial” to finish registration.

 ## Creating a Virtual Machine (VM)
 * Click on the navigation menu in the top left corner and select "Compute Engine".